pingidentity/pingone-sample-custom-signon/README.md

     - `client_id`: *Required*.
 Your application's client UUID.
 You can also find this value at Application's Settings right under the
     Application name.
     - `clientSecret`: A string that specifies the the application’s client secret.
 This property is required only if the application’s `tokenEndpointAuthMethod` property is set to `CLIENT_SECRET_POST`.
     - `responseType`: A string that specifies the code or token type returned by an authorization request.
 Options are `token`, `id_token`, and `code`.
-This is a required property.
+The value **MUST** be the `code` for requesting an authorization code flow, `id_token token` for the implicit flow, or `code id_token` for hybrid flow(a scenario when you can have a long lived session in your application and get tokens back immediately from the authorization endpoint).
+    For more variants please check [Definitions of Multiple-Valued Response Type Combinations](https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html#Combinations) topic.
+    - `grantType`: A string that specifies the grant type of the token request.
+Options are `authorization_code`, `implicit`(is set by default), and `client_credentials`.
+So, if you have `responseType=code`, then define `redirectUri=authorization_code`.
     - `redirectUri`: *Required*.
 The URL to which the PingOne will redirect the user's browser after authorization has been granted by the user. *REDIRECT URLS* values corresponds to this data.
 The Access and ID Token will be available in the hash fragment of this URL.
     For simplicity this sample has it hardcoded as `http://localhost:3000/callback`, where `/callback` is handled by [callback react component](src/components/callback.jsx)
     - `logoutRedirectUri`: The URL to which the browser is redirected after a logout has been performed. *SIGNOFF URLS* values corresponds to this data.
     - `scope`: A string that specifies permissions that determine the resources that the application can access.
 This parameter is not required, but it is needed to specify accessible resources.
-    - `grantType`: A string that specifies the grant type of the token request.
-Options are `authorization_code`, `implicit`, and `client_credentials`
     - `tokenEndpointAuthMethod`: A string that specifies the client authentication methods supported by the token endpoint.
 This is a required property.
 Options are `none`, `client_secret_basic`, and `client_secret_post`.
 3. Build a project by `npm install` or `yarn install`
 4. Start an application by `npm start` or `yarn start`